CloudMax94/cadence.link/content/general/issues.md

 I'm pretty sure this still crashes the game in some situations?
 Does not always happen, not sure about specifics.
 Does it apply to other keese as well?

-### Infinite Bounce Trap Crash

-If two bounce traps are facing each other, attempting to step onto one crashes the game instantly as it moves you back and forth infinitely, trying to figure out where to place you.

 ## Version 1.1

 ### Ganon & Shrine of Peace Softlock